leon-schi/space-sonification/README.md

 Stars of sufficiently large apparent magnitude are sonified using an `AMSynth` from `Tone.js`.
 Each star triggers a characteristic ASDR envelope.
 The velocity (or gain) is chosen based on the apparent magnitude $m$ of the star and set to $\frac{1}{2}max(1,m)^{-d}$, where $d$ is the dampening controlled by the second slider.

 The pitch is chosen based on the type of the star.
-One very common star classification scheme (that I leared at school) is the Hertzsprung-Russel diagram:
+One very common star classification scheme is the Hertzsprung-Russel diagram:

 ![](HR.jpg)